postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-properties.md

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceProperties/Trimmed.cs name="Trimming string fields and properties"]

-The aspect does not need to modify the getter, so it only calls `meta.Proceed()` and Metalama replaces this call by the original implementation of the property.
+The aspect does not need to modify the getter, so it only calls `meta.Proceed()` and Metalama replaces this call with the original implementation of the property.
 We could have written `get => meta.Target.PropertyOrField.Value` instead, with the same effect.

 The setter is modified to call the `Trim` method on the input `value`.
-The most shortest and simplest code is `set => meta.Target.PropertyOrField.Value = value?.Trim`.
+The shortest and simplest code is `set => meta.Target.PropertyOrField.Value = value?.Trim`.
 Alternatively, we could have written the following code.

 ```cs
 set